-- Share the Joint Platform with your staff and colleagues and identify which actions you'd like support for implementation. - Provide feedback on the Joint Platform using our online form or email us at BayAdapt@bcdc.ca.gov - Write a letter of support for the Bay Adapt Joint Platform to help us advocate for regional implementation.
+- Share the Joint Platform with your staff and colleagues and identify which actions you'd like support for implementation. - Write a letter of support for the Bay Adapt Joint Platform to help us advocate for regional implementation. - Seek formal endorsement from your City Council, County Board of Supervisors, or other elected body.